-Sooty Canker is a tree disease that can cause damage to trees in warm, dry climates.
-If you suspect that your tree may be affected by Sooty Canker, do not panic.
+Sooty canker is a tree disease that can cause damage to trees in warm, dry climates.
+If you suspect that your tree may be affected by sooty canker, don’t panic.
 There are steps you can take to help save the tree and, at the very least, prevent the problem from spreading to surrounding trees.

 - Wilt of leaves, more dramatically during hot or windy weather

 - Small leaves